roverbird/corpus_utils/README.md

 ```
 ### fit.R

 Using prepared data, estimate k and p parameters for NBD.
+Calculate sum for each word-token (absolute frequency in texts) and Document Frequency (DF).
 This is a compute-intensive operation and may take some time, especially for a larger dataset file.
 Run at your own risk.

 bash
 ```